 2. Pick a destination or unusual venue for your small wedding

-In 2020 a destination wedding will probably not include the travel to overseas places with immaculate beaches and never ending sunshine that you imagine when someone says destination wedding to you.
-However, it can still mean that you can choose a stunning location for your wedding.
+In 2021 a destination wedding will probably not include the travel to overseas places with immaculate beaches and never ending sunshine that you imagine when someone says destination wedding to you.
+However, it can still mean that you can choose a stunning location for your wedding wherever you are.
 There are heaps of beautiful wedding venues in the UK from beaches in Cornwall to castles in Scotland and farm land in Wales.
 Whatever you are after in your small wedding the UK can provide it.
 After all Hawaii might have endless sunshine but it doesn’t have dramatic castles!
+Of course if you are in Hawaii carry on with your wedding plans in paradise.

 You can also use your small guest list as an excuse to pick an unusual venue that could never accommodate more guests.
 For this think of beaches or landscapes that you love or a restaurant you have always wanted to go to for your reception.
 Although you cannot legally marry in an unlicensed venue in the UK don’t let that hold you back.
 You can always sign the paperwork at a registry office and hire a celebrant to do your wedding ceremony where you want it.